Balancing Food Costs with Nutrition Goals in WIC

 The process of collecting WIC participant administrative records, purchase data, and surveys was carried out under strict confidentiality guidelines to protect participants’ privacy.
 Personal identifier information was removed from all records and replaced by unique numerical codes.
 The project contractor was responsible for the security of all data files and is permanently prohibited from releasing personal information collected for this study to any private or public agency, including ERS.

-WIC Program, by Leslie Hodges and Patrick W. McLaughlin, USDA, Economic Research Service, April 2021
+WIC Program, by Leslie Hodges, USDA, Economic Research Service, February 2022

 National Survey of WIC Participants, 2001 Final Report, USDA/Food and Nutrition Service, January 2001, Julie Kresge, Project Officer.